Acne Laser Treatment

 Laser Treatment for Acne Scar Removal

-Laser treatments are an effective way to treat your acne.
-This gentle, safe treatment uses a laser to target overactive sebaceous glands in your skin – the root cause of acne.
-Medical lasers such as Smoothbeam or Fraxel laser are safe and have been used for over 20 years to treat many medical conditions.
+Laser treatments are quite an effective way to treat your acne.
+Dr. Rokhsar uses a laser to target overactive sebaceous glands in your skin – the root cause of acne.
+Medical lasers such as Smoothbeam or Fraxel laser have been used for over two decades to treat many medical conditions.

-The laser light penetrates to a depth in the skin where the sebaceous glands are found and causes enough injury to stop the over production of sebum, thereby eliminating the acne.
-The outer skin is protected by a cooling spray and is not damaged during the treatment.
-This means there is no down time for the patient.
+The laser light penetrates to a depth in the skin where the sebaceous glands are found and causes enough injury to disrupt the over-production of sebum, thereby eliminating the acne.
+The outer skin is protected by a cooling spray and is not effected by the treatment.
+In most cases, there is no downtime for the patient.
 Side effects are quite minimal and may include slight and temporary redness or swelling lasting a few hours to a few days or, in rare cases, a temporary pigmentation change.

 Laser treatments can also be used to treat deep acne scars.
 Because collagen is at the same depth in skin as sebaceous glands, and is composed mostly of water, it is also a target of the laser.
 The slight dermal injury caused by the laser light stimulates the production and deposition of newly organized collagen beneath the skin resulting in significant improvement in the appearance of these scars.
 The effectiveness of laser treatment will depend on the individual case.